drawcall/Proton/README.md

 ## Building your Proton

-The script uses Node, so you need to install that first.
-The minification is done by UglifyJS which is included in the repo.
+The script uses Node, so you need to install that first.<br>

-First you need to get your own copy of the source files, by running the following in the terminal: git clone git://github.com/a-jie/Proton.git
+First copy of the source files, by running the following in the terminal:
+`git clone git://github.com/a-jie/Proton.git`<br>

-Then navigate to the build directory by running: cd ./build
+Then navigate to the build directory by running:
+`cd ./build`<br>

-Finally run the build command: node build.js
+Finally run the build command:
+`node build.js`

 ## License